Is it possible to earn a living wage doing what you love and without leaving your house?

 Here’s some ideas to get you thinking about how you could start earning some passive income for yourself:

-Write an eBook Self-publishing platforms like Amazon have made writing for a living possible.
+Self-publishing platforms like Amazon have made writing for a living possible.
 Publishing houses are no longer the gatekeepers of the industry.
 Non-fiction is the most lucrative route to take, unless you’re sure you have a Twilight or Harry Potter in you.

 There is a broad market for instructional texts on niche subjects.
 You’ll need expertise or a willingness to acquire it (if you don’t already have it).
 Bonus points if it ties in with your degree or you already have a significant social media following to tailor it to.